About pre-teen and teenage romance and relationships

 A romantic crush is the beginning of romantic feelings.
 It’s about your child imagining another person as perfect or ideal.
 This can tell you a lot about the things that your child finds attractive in people.

-Early teenage relationships
+Early pre-teen and teenage relationships

 Younger teenagers usually hang out together in groups.
 They might meet up with someone special among friends, and then gradually spend more time with that person alone.
 In these years, relationships might last only a few weeks or months.

 If the person your child is interested in is older or younger, it could be worth mentioning that people of different ages might want different things from relationships.